 The Fishing Gear Coalition of Atlantic Canada, is a working group made up of fishing associations, fisheries and oceans representatives, environmental organizations and businesses across the Maritimes, the goal of the group is to find ways to deal with marine waste.

-In the past four years we've coordinated and facilitated over 30 shoreline cleanups throughout lobster fishing area 27 removing 411 lobster traps and thousands of pounds of fishing rope and other forms of marine debris.
+In the past three years we've coordinated and facilitated 30 shoreline cleanups in Cape Breton removing 411 lobster traps and thousands of pounds of fishing rope and other forms of marine debris.

 Shoreline Cleanups and Gear Recovery

 Understanding the scope of abandoned, lost and discarded fishing debris and mapping out hotspots is crucial in determining how best to address the issue.
 Our volunteers record how much gear is removed from each individual shoreline, recording gear conditions, tag numbers, gear type, location.
 Gear that is salvageable is set aside for fish harvesters to retrieve.